 - Sales Professionals: Being able to directly communicate with your customer is always of value in convincing them to buy from you.
 This is particularly powerful in wholesale and retail trade, especially for firms serving communities with a strong first generation immigrant population.
 Imagine the trust you could generate for your firm as the only Korean-speaking rep calling on Korean customers.
 The same could be said for any small firm serving a focused community.

 - Import / Export: Required to discuss terms, agree on price, and manage logistics.
+These might require a level of proficiency beyond basic conversation, as knowing how to discuss industry specifics in the target language is required.

 - First-Line Management Roles: The specific situation would vary by employer, but speaking Spanish is of value in industries that regularly employ large numbers of recent immigrants.
 Examples include manufacturing, logistics, agriculture, and construction / landscaping.
 The same would apply to human resources personnel supporting these companies.
 Being able to talk to an employee in their native language leads to better performance and a safer workplace.